misprit7/noteation/README.md

 </p>

 <p align="center">
- Built for Hack the North 2022!
+ Built for Hack the North 2022 - finished as finalists!
 </p>

 # Technologies: